bcgov/digital-trust-toolkit/docs/governance/mining/major-mines-office/governance.md

 ## 2.5.
 Business Requirements
 Technical requirements include both W3C Verifiable Credential and AnonCred formats to enable interoperability with multiple frameworks:
 The W3C Verifiable Credential format is designed to meet compliance with the UN Transparency Protocol Digital Conformity Credential.
-The Anoncreds credential format enables the exchange of credential data between digital wallets once a trusted connection is established.
+The AnonCreds format enables the exchange of claims between digital wallets through an established and trusted connection.

 ## 2.5.1.
 Establishment of Connection - Anoncreds Exchange